 One way or another, all people in LDRs are likely to experience some uncertainty during the course of their months or years apart.
 Here are my thoughts on how to cope.

 No matter what the Instagram hashtags say, you don’t always have to count your blessings and be positive all the time.
 Sometimes a situation is frustrating, boring and anxiety-producing and it feels good to admit it.

-If you and your partner want to have a rant about the situation over Zoom every now and then, go for it – it might be cathartic.
+If you and your partner want to have a rant about the situation every now and then during your virtual dates, go for it – it might be cathartic.

 2. But don't put everything on hold

 When you can’t be where you want to be, it can feel as if your entire world has stopped and life is on hold.

 As an example from my own life: a few years ago, I just couldn’t find a job.
 For 9 months, I lived at home in my childhood bedroom, writing applications that never got replies.
 I’d also just been through a difficult break-up and I felt like life was going nowhere.
 I didn’t do much during that time except wait for it to be over – which it was, of course, eventually.

 Looking back, I wish I’d made better use of that time I had.
 Yes, it was a crappy situation, but it wasn’t the end of the world.
 When it ended, it was like a dark cloud lifting – but that cloud might not have been so dark if I hadn’t been so fatalistic about everything.

 It’s difficult, but if you can, try to keep up with your usual hobbies and interests, and try to distract yourself with things you enjoy.